23198/testing/README.md

 **Meta (Facebook)**: Fetches data from Facebook, including ad campaign metrics and performance.<br>
 **Google Ads**: Retrieves data related to Google Ads campaigns, ad performance, clicks, and conversions.

+## **Data Loading and Scripts**

+The project utilizes the following scripts to load and transfer data:

+**daily_load_to_bq.py**: This script is used for the daily load to the target tables in BigQuery.
+It fetches data from the source BigQuery tables, which are loaded via connections, and creates a CSV file of all the data.
+The CSV file is then stored in a GCS (Google Cloud Storage) bucket associated with the target tables.

+**bq_transfer_from_prod_to_test.py**: This script transfers all the data from the production BigQuery environment to the test BigQuery environment.
+It creates a CSV file of the data and stores it in a GCS bucket.

+**bq_transfer_from_prod_to_dev.py**: This script is run incrementally after the daily load to the production environment.
+It transfers the daily changes to the development environment and creates CSV files for the transferred data.

+**retention_multiple_partition.py**: This script runs monthly to delete partitions older than 2 years from BigQuery.
+Before deletion, the script stores the deleted partitions in an archive bucket in GCS.

 ## **Workflow Steps**

 **Data Extraction**: The project initiates data extraction from each data source using appropriate APIs and connectors.
 The data is fetched based on the defined queries and filters to retrieve the desired information.